jp-quant/jp-quant.github.io/_posts/2020-09-01-timeseries_bayesian_glm.md

-After spending a month reading their published research paper, conducted by PhD mathematicians, as well as breaking down their
+After spending a month reading their published research paper, conducted by PhD mathematicians, as well as breaking down the codes from their open-source repository (Python), I was able to understand , in details, the mathematics & computational executions, thus built my own "